How to Properly Install a Queen Bee

 Queen Cage

 Over the next few days the bees will likely chew their way through the candy and the queen will be released into the hive.
-Occasionally, and for various reasons, the bees may not chew through the candy.
-If you would like to ensure the queen has been released you can check on your queen after 5 days.
+Occasionally, the candy is too tough to chew through so you can check on your queen after 5 days to ensure she has been released.

 If the queen has not been released you can release her, but only if your bees are not clinging tightly to the outside of the cage.
 This clinging behavior indicates that the bees have not fully accepted her yet and you will need to wait a few more days before opening the cage.